 - Colorful florals

-Print Dr. Suess coloring sheets for the kids, and frame pages of the book on the drink and snack table for easy decor!
+Print Dr. Seuss coloring sheets for the kids, and frame pages of the book on the drink and snack table for easy decor!
 Head to Etsy for handmade items, such as a high-chair banner for your little one, that will make for adorable photo ops during their cake smash!

 Food Idea: Rainbow marble pretzels

-Drink Idea: Colorful, fruity party punch
+Drink Idea: Pastel-colored fruit punch

 Decor: Whimsical pastel tissue paper flowers